CoffMakesThings/CoffMakesThings/README.md

 ## bmbot - Starcraft II Discord Bot

-Automatically extracts and posts chat logs from SC2 replays.
-Used daily in the popular TopTierPractice Discord server.
+Discord bot that automatically extracts and posts chat logs from SC2 replays.
+Used daily.